Privacy & cookies

 Welcome to Madenburg in Eschbach

-On the top of the Rothenberg above Eschbach stands the Madenburg.
+At the top of the Rothenberg above Eschbach stands the Madenburg.
 With a length of 180 meters and a width of 50 meters, it is the largest castle complex in the Southern Palatinate and one of the largest castle complexes in the Palatinate.

 Source: DataHub Rheinland-Pfalz